Himanshu7509/Elite-Backend/ROLE_BASED_ACCESS.md

 - `POST /form/create-form` - Create a new lead (All authenticated users)
 - `GET /form/read-form` - Get leads based on user role:
   - Admin/Manager: All leads
-  - Sales: Only leads assigned to them
+  - Sales/Marketing/Counsellor/Telecaller: Only leads assigned to them
 - `GET /form/read-all-forms` - Get all leads (Admin and Manager only)
 - `GET /form/unassigned` - Get unassigned leads (Admin and Manager only)
 - `GET /form/assigned/:salesId` - Get leads assigned to a specific sales member (Admin and Manager only)
 - `PATCH /form/update/:id` - Update lead details:
   - Admin/Manager: Any lead
-  - Sales: Only leads assigned to them
+  - Sales/Marketing/Counsellor/Telecaller: Only leads assigned to them
 - `PATCH /form/:id/read` - Mark lead as read:
   - Admin/Manager: Any lead
-  - Sales: Only leads assigned to them
+  - Sales/Marketing/Counsellor/Telecaller: Only leads assigned to them
 - `PATCH /form/:id/status` - Update lead status:
   - Admin/Manager: Any lead
-  - Sales: Only leads assigned to them
+  - Sales/Marketing/Counsellor/Telecaller: Only leads assigned to them
 - `PATCH /form/:id/assign` - Assign lead to a team member (Admin and Manager only)

 ## Environment Variables